FelidaeFundConservation/wildepod.org/README.md

 ---
 ## Deployment instructions
-To deploy to GCP on existing environments.test, staging and prod.
+To deploy to GCP on existing environments (test, staging and prod)

-Ask for the following files
+Ask for the following files:
 * /env_file.yaml
 * /env_file.py
 * /cnfig/settings/env_file.py